Nenkai/relink-modding/docs/tutorials/audio/audio_extraction.md

 There are two distinct proprietary formats:

 * `.bnk` - These contain instructions on how to play audio, but *does not necessarily contain audio by themsleves* (except for `_m` banks).
 You can most of these in the `data/sound` folder of the game.
 * `.pck` - Contains actual sounds.
-You can *not* simply extract these and play them.
-You will need to process them through *Wwiser*, and will specifically be located in the `sound` folder.
+You can *not* simply and play them.
+You will need to extract them first, and will specifically be located in the `sound` folder.

 ---